 Cacao Nibs – Frozen Chocolate Tropical Monkey

-homemade alkaline trail mix with raw almonds, unsweetened coconut flakes, cacao nibs, goji berries, sunflower seeds, flaxseeds, hemp seeds, etc
+homemade alkaline trail mix with raw almonds, unsweetened coconut flakes, cacao nibs, goji berries, sunflower seeds, flaxseeds, chia seeds, etc

 RAW ORGANIC SEEDS